-Thomas Linzey is an attorney and the Executive Director of the Community Environmental Legal Defense Fund (CELDF), a nonprofit law firm established in Pennsylvania in 1995 that has provided free legal services to over 500 local governments and nonprofit organizations.
+Thomas Linzey is Senior Legal Counsel with the Center for Democratic and Environmental Rights (CDER).
+He was previously the Executive Director of the Community Environmental Legal Defense Fund (CELDF), a nonprofit law firm established in Pennsylvania in 1995 that provides free legal services to over 500 local governments and nonprofit organizations.
 He is admitted to practice in the United States Supreme Court; the Third, Fourth, Eighth, and Tenth Circuit Courts of Appeals; the U.S. District Court for the Western and Middle Districts of Pennsylvania; and the Commonwealth of Pennsylvania.
 Linzey has expertise in the history of corporations and in organizing tactics that help local communities claim their rights when threatened by corporate infringement of their laws.

 He assisted the Ecuadorian constitutional assembly in 2008 to adopt the world’s first constitution recognizing the independently enforceable rights of ecosystems.